oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 Summary:
 1) Property names do not contain special characters such as colon or slash
-2) JSON Pointers ("abc/def") refer to namespaced properties (as in the results returned from query features pairs)
+2) JSON Pointers (strings that contain property names separated by slashes, e.g., "abc/def/gx") refer to namespaced properties (as in the results returned from query features pairs)
 3) There is no distinction between propery names for types defined in standard or custom profiles.
 Properties named any or all of "blinky", "x-blinky", "led", "src", "dst", etc. may refer to types defined in "http://oasis-open.org/openc2/custom/blinky/v1.0".